 How is this remarkable type of mitochondrial segregation possible if individual cells each contain thousands or tens of thousands of mitochondria, and in the case of heteroplasmy presumably the WT and mutant mitochondria are all mixed together in the cell cytoplasm in a jumble?

-While the precise cellular mechanism remains to be proven, the authors indicate that this heteroplasmic segregation often occurs in the fibroblasts prior to production of IPSC.
+While the precise cellular mechanism remains to be proven, the authors led by Mitalipov indicate that this heteroplasmic segregation often occurs in the fibroblasts prior to production of IPSC.
 Apparently as the fibroblasts were proliferating prior to reprogramming they in some cases spontaneously segregated their mutant and WT mitochondria into different daughter cells.
 The proposed result of this phenomenon is that the fibroblasts cultures in some cases contained just three main subtypes of cells: heteroplasmic, mostly or entirely containing WT mtDNA, and mostly or entirely containing mutant mtDNA.
 Then after reprogramming, which generates clonal IPSC colonies, this segregation phenomenon was present in the stem cells.

 The big, exciting takeaway message from this segregation data is that in principle this approach of making IPSC from patients suffering from mitochondrial disease could be used to produce patient-specific IPSC that contain mostly or entirely WT mitochondria.
 In turn, those “fixed” IPSC could be used for regenerative medicine therapies in these patients via transplantation.